21 April 2023

 CREATE A PLAYLIST (in Import Content)

-Although you can start a game via the “Load Content” Command, it is nicer to create a RetroArch Playlist.
+Although you can start each game manually via the “Load Content” Command, it is nicer to create a RetroArch Playlist.
 I tend to set up this playlist rather slowly by adding individual games → Scan File.
 If you scan an entire directory, you get all game clones in, and that’s then not much difference to the Load Content command.

 In Playlists, you then assign each game to a Default Core.
 Later on, you can also Reset the Core Association or set a different one.